QUASI-DEV/www/md/faq.md

 All Ethereum Computers, regardless of provenance, will be required to give the percentage reward to the DAO to be part of the DAO's network.

-To not be part of the DAO's network means losing all the advantages of decentralization, namely:
+To not be part of the DAO's network means losing all the advantages of decentralization and economies of scale, namely:
-- Efficiency, as the DAO removes the need to host a website, or use payment providers
+- Efficiency, as the DAO removes the need to host a website, advertise or use payment providers
 - Trusted key management on the blockchain without third parties involved
 - Transparency: the DAO allows you to always prove that you have the permission to open any given lock
 - Stability, as DAO-enabled locks work without any 3rd party involved, and have zero downtime